Acrylic Globe Floor Lamp

 Manufacturer: Harvey Guzzini, today named iGuzzini illuminazione S.p.A, via Mariano Guzzini, 37, 62019, Recanati, Italy – ATTRIBUTED.

 Other versions: This acrylic globe floor lamp exists in 2 versions.
-This model and an arc floor lamp with a cubic marble base.
-The lights inside can be lit separate.
+This floor lamp model and an arc floor lamp with a cubic marble base.
+The light bulbs inside can be lit separate.
+Also pendant lamps exists, with or without rise & fall mechanism.

 Harvey Guzzini – Laurel Lamp MFG

 This floor lamp is a rare seen lamp, but the arc floor lamp is common.
 The arc floor lamp has the same globe and parts and the 3 lamp sockets.
 Always described as a “Harvey Guzzini floor lamp for Laurel“, an American company.
 But the only label I have seen in 20 years is 1 lamp with a label from the Laurel Lamp MFG Co Inc. company.
 Never a label of Harvey Guzzini appears.
 Very strange for a lamp by this company.
 Also my arc floor lamp and this acrylic globe floor lamp have no label.
 It is unlikely that Laurel produced these lamps, because my lamps were acquired in Germany and Belgium.
-Many of these lamps appear in Europe.
+Many of these lamps appear in Europe, and also in a French, as you can see.

 Certainly in the Harvey Guzzini style, but is it a Guzzini lamp?
 I’ve never seen them in a catalogue…